ncbi/robotframework-pageobjects/README.md

-Robot Page Objects API
+Robot Experiment & Page Objects API
 ======================

-This is a demo of the Robot Selenium2 Page Object API.
+This is the home of the Robot Framework experiment repo.

 Why?
 ----